Meet our Council members

 BCom(Newcastle), FCPA, FAIM, FAICD

-Doug Dean is Managing Director/CEO, Veolia Australia and New Zealand.
+Doug Dean is Chairman, Veolia Australia and New Zealand.
 Joining Veolia, then Collex in 1991, Doug Dean is responsible for the strategic direction and performance of the Veolia Group Australia and New Zealand.
 Learn more about Doug Dean here.

 Ms Julie Phillips